 (A) The director of health shall receive, review, and investigate allegations of abuse or neglect of a resident or misappropriation of the property of a resident by any individual used by a long-term care facility or a residential care facility to provide services to residents.

 (B) Allegations of abuse, neglect, or misappropriation may be presented orally or in writing.
-Oral and written allegations may be made to the Ohio department of health's division of quality assurance.
+Oral and written allegations may be made to the Ohio department of health's office of health assurance and licensing.

 (C) Allegations shall be investigated by appropriately qualified individuals, as determined by the director.
 No long-term care facility or a residential care facility shall do any of the following in the course of an investigation by the director under this rule: